SAVE WILLIAMSTOWN

 Summary

-1. Regarding Rezoning the community has NO SAY - it is determined by the Minister as Residential - politically we can still try to overturn this with the fear of backlash at the elections later this year but that is all the community can do.
+1. Regarding Rezoning the community has NO SAY - it is determined by the Minister as Residential - politically we can vote at the elections on 29th November 2014 for the advice of the PPWM Advisory Committee to be reinstated (see Election Info) but that is all the community can do.
+This will stop anything higher than 25m being built.

-3. After the Zone and Development Plan Overlay is determined the developer will be required to apply to Hobsons Bay City Council for the actual building designs on the site.
-However the developer will be able to use the new provisions of VCAT to fast track any application worth more than $5 million and if the developer provides documents in time to VCAT then the community will have a very short time frame in which to go to VCAT and object to inappropriate plans.
+3. After the Zone and DDO is determined the developer is required to apply to Hobsons Bay City Council for the actual building designs on the site.
+However the developer has objected against all Council decisions to date and taken the applications to VCAT often without supplying the relevant documents to HBC on time.

 Documents which you may like to refer to: